 Importance of Polysaccharides

-First of all, let us discuss starch from where we will move on to other polysaccharides such as Glycogen and Cellulose.
+First, let us discuss starch from where we will move on to other polysaccharides such as Glycogen and Cellulose.

 What is Starch?